Bridghead in Maastricht

 Then the cheese platter arrives

+I empty my cheese platter quickly as the early afternoon winds on in the calm summer afternoon in Maastricht.
+Just across the road I'm familiar with the old Roman archaeological site housed in a hotel, and so my mind begins to travel.
 In the year 69-70 AD the route between Cologne and Maastricht would be unsafe to travel.
 The Roman road Via Belgica ran from what is today Boulogne sur-Mer to Cologne.
-Back then, Maastricht was a Roman fortified town.
+Back then, Maastricht was a Roman fortified town and there were no bikes or bicycle paths.
 Spanning those two years 69-70 AD, the Batavian Revolt saw the Batavians oppose the Roman empire, first successfully, but then struck down (it took four legions).
 For about a year, the area would have been a busy place with Batavian rebels and Roman legions manouvering in the region Germania Inferior (a region around the Rhine and in today's geography including parts of south Netherlands, parts of Belgium and North Rhine-Westphalia and Luxembourg).

 Let’s fast forward to the coming spring and your next bike adventure